 For families who have language barriers and/or need assistance in accessing the online system, the LACDA will provide accommodations as necessary to ensure that the family can submit the required information and documents through the online system.
+For people limited by a disability, the LACDA will engage in any necessary discourse to identify other reasonable alternatives to address the needs of the person that is limited by the disability to ensure that the annual reexamination requirement is fulfilled.

-6. Family Unification Program
+4. Family Unification Program

-Currently, the LACDA administers the Family Unification Program (FUP) in partnership through a Memorandum of Understanding with the Los Angeles County Department of Children and Family Services (DCFS), who are responsible for referring FUP families and youths to the LACDA for rental assistance.
+Currently, the LACDA administers the Family Unification Program (FUP) in partnership through an MOU with DCFS, who are responsible for referring FUP families and youths to the LACDA for rental assistance.
 As of March 1, 2022, the LACDA, in partnership with DCFS, will administer Foster Youth to Independence (FYI) vouchers.

-To bring transparency to the FUP program administration and include the administration of the FYI vouchers, the LACDA has now included the following clarifications and policies in its FUP Chapter 18.
+To bring transparency to the FUP program administration and include the administration of the FYI vouchers, the LACDA has now included the following clarifications and policies in its FUP Chapter 18:

-- Waiting List Administration.
-Included the referral process and applicant placement and selection from the waiting list. - Eligibility.
-Clarified that DCFS certifies eligibility of selected families and youths and refers them to the LACDA for rental assistance eligibility determination under the Section 8 HCV program's requirements. - Denial of Participation.
-Clarified that the family must remain FUP-eligible from the referral phases through lease-up. - Voucher Issuance.
-Clarified that the bedroom size voucher to be issued to the FUP household will be based upon the number of family members, including the minor children who are to be reunified with the family.

-• Termination of Assistance and Tenancy.
-Clarified that FUP rental assistance issued to an emancipated youth is limited to a maximum of 36 months.
+- Waiting List Administration: Included the referral process and applicant placement and selection from the waiting list. - Eligibility: Clarified that DCFS certifies eligibility of selected families and youths and refers them to the LACDA for rental assistance eligibility determination under the Section 8 HCV program's requirements. - Denial of Participation: Clarified that the family must remain FUP-eligible from the referral phases through lease-up. - Voucher Issuance: Clarified that the bedroom size voucher to be issued to the FUP household will be based upon the number of family members, including the minor children who are to be reunified with the family. - Termination of Assistance and Tenancy: Clarified that FUP rental assistance issued to an emancipated youth is limited to a maximum of 36 months.
 And clarified that, if the case plan has been changed, and re-unification of the family may not occur within a reasonable time period, as per verification received from the DCFS, the family may be terminated from the FUP.